-Deal for More Aid to Small Businesses Close
+Washington Close to Deal to Small Biz Aid Deal

-The new package will pump billions of dollars into programs to help small businesses cope with the COVID-19 impact
+The new funding package will pump billions of dollars into programs to help small businesses cope with the COVID-19 impact

 The Trump administration and Congress are reportedly close to inking a deal that will pump $300 billion into aid for small businesses struggling with the economic impact of the COVID-19 pandemic.

 The Lowdown: The package will replenish the Paycheck Protection Program (PPP), which ran out of its initial $349 billion allotment last week.
 The White House said negotiators were closing in on terms for the package and that a vote could come as early as this afternoon (Monday, April 20).
 Congress, which is currently in recess, will convene briefly today for procedural votes; Congressional leadership could add the PPP replenishment package to the docket.
-A vote may not come until Wednesday, which House Democratic leadership is scheduling a series of votes.
+A vote may not come until Wednesday when House Democratic leadership is scheduling a series of votes.
 In either case, Democrats and Republicans are confident that they will clear a funding bill this week.

 The Details: The PPP replenishment package includes $310 billion, plus $50 billion for SBA’s economic injury program.
 Hospitals and health care facilities will receive $75 billion.
 Another $25 billion is going to COVID-19 testing, which is seen as vital to reopening the economy.
 Of the balance, small financial institutions and local banks will receive $60 billion to ensure money flows to minority and low-income communities, according to the Washington Post.

 The Impact: Aiding business is seen as vital, as the COVID-19 pandemic and the associated mitigation measures have shuttered or diminished the operations of millions of businesses.
-Inability to operate is hurting revenue, causing a ripple effect through the economy by taking money out of budgets for payrolls, services and IT investments.
+The inability to operate is hurting revenue, causing a ripple effect through the economy by taking money out of budgets for payrolls, services and IT investments.

 Solution providers are also looking for government assistance.
 They see aid as crucial for the viability of their businesses.
 Without the aid flowing to small businesses, solution providers fear their customers will collapse under the economic stress.